Chemotherapy (chemo) is

 It varies from person to person, but chemo can be used in the following ways:

 - To control a cancer and shrink it down.
+This may reduce the symptoms you may be feeling from cancer.

 How does it work?

 Chemotherapy stops the cancer cells reproducing themselves.
 The chemo drugs travel through your blood, so they can reach cancer cells anywhere in the body.
 Different chemotherapy drugs damage cancer cells in different ways.
-When doctors use a combination of drugs, they choose each drug for its different effects.